nish18071985/ticketService/README.md

 ## Design

-2 tables were constructed Seat and SeatHold.
+2 tables were created Seat and SeatHold.
 These tables hold a relationship among themselves on the Seat Hold ID field.
 The structure of the table is as follows:

 `Seat table`